Nonperturbative effects in triple-differential dijet and Z+jet production at the LHC: Introduction

 where $N_\mathrm{eff}\left(\Delta{}X,\Delta\yboost,\Delta\ystar\right)$ denotes the effective number of selected events within a given phase space in $X$, \yboost, and \ystar; $N_\mathrm{eff,tot}$ is the effective number of generated events in the full phase space and $\sigma_\mathrm{incl}$ is the inclusive cross section for the analysed process.
 The effective number of events can be expressed in terms of event weights $w_i$ as

 of the events $i$ within a phase space region $\mathcal{S}$.

-This article is organised as follows: Sect.~\ref{sec:phasespace} defines the phase space for the analyses.
+This article is organised as follows: Section~\ref{sec:phasespace} defines the phase space for the analyses.
 Nonperturbative corrections for the two investigated processes are derived and discussed in Sect.~\ref{sec:npcorr}.
 The separation of NP effects into hadronisation and the Underlying Event is addressed in Sect.~\ref{sec:hadmpicorr}.
 A dedicated section~\ref{sec:ue} examines the behaviour of typical observables for UE studies in the context of the previous section.
-A summary of the main findings is presented in the concluding Sect.~\ref{sec:summary}, while additional material not discussed in the main text is provided in the Appendix~\ref{sec:appendix}.
+A summary of the main findings is presented in the concluding Sect.~\ref{sec:summary}.
+Two appendices provide details on the settings of the MC event generation, App.~\ref{sec:genconfig}, and additional results for $X=\mjj$ as observable or for $R=0.8$ as jet size parameter, App.~\ref{sec:addmat}.